cliophate/tome-android/README.md

 # Tome

-Tome is a personal Android client for [Audiobookshelf](https://github.com/advplyr/audiobookshelf).
+Tome is an Android client for [Audiobookshelf](https://github.com/advplyr/audiobookshelf).

-This repository is a personal fork of Lissen, adapted for my own use.
+This repository is a fork of Lissen, adapted for my own use.
 It is not affiliated with the official Audiobookshelf app.

 ## Current Focus